-At Walsh we believe that, in general, suspensions are not an effective means of moving behaviour forward.
-However, in order for children to achieve their maximum academic potential in the schools, they must feel safe from physical and verbal aggression and disruption.
-If a child seriously breaches the school's behaviour policy and if the pupil remaining in school would seriously harm the education or welfare of the pupil or others in the school the Head of School may take the decision to suspend for a fixed period.
+In order for children to achieve their maximum academic potential in the schools, they must feel safe from physical and verbal aggression and disruption.
+If a child seriously breaches the school's behaviour policy and if the pupil remaining in school would seriously harm the education or welfare of the pupil or others in the school the Headteacher may take the decision to suspend for a fixed period.
 If this decision is taken, work will be set for the pupils to complete at home.
-Following a fixed term suspension, the pupil and parents meet the Head teacher and class teacher to discuss the pupil's reintegration to school and the best way forward to support the child.
+Following a fixed term suspension, the pupil and parents meet the Headteacher and class teacher to discuss the pupil's reintegration to school and the best way forward to support the child.